lunarstorm/laravel-ddd/README.md

 [![GitHub Code Style Action Status](https://img.shields.io/github/actions/workflow/status/lunarstorm/laravel-ddd/fix-php-code-style-issues.yml?branch=main&label=code%20style&style=flat-square)](https://github.com/lunarstorm/laravel-ddd/actions?query=workflow%3A"Fix+PHP+code+style+issues"+branch%3Amain)
 [![Total Downloads](https://img.shields.io/packagist/dt/lunarstorm/laravel-ddd.svg?style=flat-square)](https://packagist.org/packages/lunarstorm/laravel-ddd)

-Laravel-DDD is a toolkit to support domain driven design (DDD) patterns in Laravel applications.
-One of the pain points when adopting DDD is the inability to use Laravel's native `make:model` artisan command to properly generate domain models, since domain models are not intended to be stored in the `App/Models/*` namespace.
-This package aims to fill the gaps by providing an equivalent command, `ddd:model`, plus many more.
+Laravel-DDD is a toolkit to support domain driven design (DDD) in Laravel applications.
+One of the pain points when adopting DDD is the inability to use Laravel's native `make` commands to generate domain objects since they are typically stored outside the `App\*` namespace.
+This package aims to fill the gaps by providing equivalent commands such as `ddd:model`, `ddd:dto`, `ddd:view-model` and many more.

 ## Installation
 You can install the package via composer: